Russian SSJ-100 Aircraft Operators Asked to Be Careful When Replacing Sensors During Maintenance

 The aircraft developer sent such a letter, in particular, to the airline "Rossiya" (part of "Aeroflot").
 It is currently the largest operator of SSJ-100 aircraft in Russia.

-In particular, according to RBC, which had a copy of the letter, the aircraft manufacturer recommends that operators pay special attention to "aligning the holes and marks on the overlay with the mark on the fuselage skin and reinstalling the overlay only on the area of the fuselage skin from which it was removed" when replacing angle of attack sensors.
+In particular, according to RBC, which has a copy of the letter, the aircraft manufacturer recommends that operators pay special attention to "aligning the holes and marks on the overlay with the mark on the fuselage skin and reinstalling the overlay only on the area of the fuselage skin from which it was removed" when replacing angle of attack sensors.

 Earlier, on July 12, an SSJ-100 crashed in the Moscow region during a test flight after repairs.
-Several possible versions of the crash were put forward: from engine and system failure to birds entering the engines from the outside.
+Several possible causes of the crash were put forward: from engine and system failure to birds entering the engines from the outside.
 Also, among the causes of the disaster, Izvestia sources cited the incorrect installation of angle of attack sensors during maintenance.

 According to sources, one of the technicians at the Lukhovitsky aircraft plant, where the aircraft was undergoing maintenance, installed two of the four sensors with a deviation of approximately five degrees, in violation of the operating manual.
 During the climb, these sensors gave unreliable readings.